-General Motors and PSA Peugeot Citroen are now set on scaling back their alliance, which could undermine a central pillar of the French carmaker’s recovery plan – the small car program.
+General Motors and PSA Peugeot Citroen are really scaling back their alliance, which could be a huge hit to the French carmaker’s recovery plan – crippling its small car program.

-Peugeot, which is pursuing an investment by Chinese partner Dongfeng as it struggles to stem losses, said the small car program at the heart of the GM partnership was likely to be cancelled.
+Peugeot, which is now mulling an investment by Chinese partner Dongfeng as it fights to contain huge losses, said the small car program at the heart of the GM partnership was likely to be cancelled.

 “Further analysis showed that the business model just wasn’t there,” a Peugeot spokesman said, without elaborating.